subashiT/subashiT/README.md

 - *Repository* - [eight_bit_computer](https://github.com/asankaSovis/eight_bit_computer)

 ### 02. 🔐 Muragala Password Manager
 The goal of this project is to create a safe yet simple password manager that is easy to use.
 With this goal in mind, I created both a Python CLI, a C# library as well as a C# CLI application of it.
-I am even working on a GUI application of it.
+I am also working on a GUI application based on the C# library.
 I still continue to improve this application and will add more functionalities in the future.
 - *Key Technologies* - 🐍 Python | 🖥️ Visual C#
 - *Status* - 🔄 working
 - *Repository* - [password-manager-Python](https://github.com/asankaSovis/password-manager-Python)

 ### 03. 🔥 Prometheus Fire Alarm System
 This project was intended to create a next-generation fire alarm system that is both robust and smart.
-It has the capability to successfully detect and even extinguish fires while also giving full control to the controller remotely.
-The command panel even has the capability to manage multiple of these fire alarm modules which gives a building much more safety when it comes to fires.
+It has the capability to successfully detect and even extinguish fires while also giving full control to the operator remotely.
+The command panel even has the capability to manage multiple of these fire alarm modules which gives the building much better safety when it comes to fire hazards.
 I have even uploaded a demonstration to [youtube](https://www.youtube.com/watch?v=StTqXEQ2l-Y) that shows the fire alarm system in action.
 - *Key Technologies* - 💿 C++ | 🖥️ Visual C# | ♾️ Arduino
 - *Status* - ✅ done
 - *Repository* - [prometheus-fire-alarm](https://github.com/asankaSovis/prometheus-fire-alarm)